fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 ---

-## Use Case 3 — Payment Retry for Any Installment
+## Use Case 3 — Payment Retry for a Failed Installment

-A payment for an installment fails — whether it is the first installment generated via this flag or any subsequent recurring installment.
-Rather than cancelling the plan or creating a new one, you can retry payment against the same installment directly.
-The order is not auto-cancelled on payment failure and does not need to go back through consent or confirmation.
-You simply create a new payment against the same `amc_order_id`.
+When a mandate-based debit is attempted for an installment and fails, for example due to insufficient balance in the investor's account at the time of debit, you can request the investor to retry payment rather than cancelling the plan or creating a new one.
+The installment remains in its current state and does not need to go back through consent or confirmation.
+You create a new payment against the same `amc_order_id`.

 A retry can be initiated when the previous payment attempt is marked as `FAILED`, the associated order is not in a `failed` or `cancelled` state, and no successful or pending payment currently exists for the same order.
-Each retry produces a new payment ID; all prior failed attempts are automatically ignored once a payment succeeds.
+Each retry produces a new payment ID and all prior failed attempts are automatically ignored once a payment succeeds.

+> **A note on timing:** As per settlement TATs, eNACH mandate debits happen on day T. If a debit fails on day T, the earliest a retry can be attempted is once the failure is confirmed, which may mean the retry effectively falls on T+1.
+Factor this into how you communicate retry timelines to investors.

+> **A note on consecutive installment failures:** As per SEBI guidelines, systematic purchase plans are subject to auto-cancellation if consecutive installments fail beyond a threshold.
+3 consecutive failures for daily, weekly, fortnightly, and monthly frequencies, and 2 for quarterly, half-yearly, and yearly frequencies.
+Once auto-cancelled, no further installments can be generated and a new plan must be created.
+It is advisable to notify investors proactively when a payment fails to keep them within the allowed retry window.

 ### Flow

 **Step 1 — Detect the failed payment**

-Listen for the `payment.failed` webhook event, or poll the payment.
+Listen for the `payment.failed` webhook event, or poll the payment using [FPDocs, Fetch a payment](https://fintechprimitives.com/docs/api/#fetch-a-payment).

 ```
 GET /api/pg/payments/{payment_id}